solo-system/solo/README.md

 onto SD-cards to be deployed in the Solo.

 Nobody else has ever done it except me and it's messy.
-You should probably get in touch before trying.
+You should probably get in touch before trying (on the element14 forum).
 Have a look at raspi-install.txt.
 And then look at provision.sh.

 ## Shrinking an .img